tTargiel/FinState-Budget-Manager/README.md

 # FinState-App

 FinState is an budget manager created in MERN stack.
-I created it as an final project for my classes at the University of Wroclaw.
+I created it as an final project for my classes at the University of Wrocław.